-Scroll down and click on “Code-First”.
+Scroll down and click on “Code-first rule management”.
 Now take a look back at your URL:

 This is also known as a “URL Hash”.
 Hashes are used to link from elsewhere on your site to explicit and specific content.
 Without hashes you can answer the question “How many people went to the page where this super special content lives?”
 With Hashes you can answer the question “Of all the people that went to the page where this super secret content lives, what percent came in via our efforts to drive content directly here.”